The United Front: A Contested Policy

 However, the sad fact is that despite Trotsky’s outstanding record on establishing the united-front policy, and urging its adoption to resist the fascists in Germany, a wide range of nominally Trotskyist organisations today have those ultra-left sectarian characteristics that Trotsky strenuously opposed.
 The anti-NFP camp includes the British Socialist Workers Party, which in days gone by had a proud record on acting out united-front politics.
 In addition to serious groups like Lutte Ouvrière and the British SWP, the ultra-left camp also includes that type of small Trotskyist group that believes that it alone holds to the one true faith.
 The main activity of such organisations is to denounce the heresies of every other Trotskyist tendency and indulge in endless factional strife between or within numerous Trotskyist groups and “Internationals.”
 There is a world of difference between Trotsky’s contribution to Marxist politics and the ultra-left sectarians.
 I am reminded of Marx’s comment: “All I know is that I am not a Marxist.”

-In conclusion, the 2024 French legislative elections has thrown up the issue of united front politics.
-Ever since the origin of the term, united-front policies have always been contested as they are again today.
+In conclusion, the 2024 French legislative elections have thrown up the issue of united-front politics.
+Ever since the origin of the term, united-front policies have always been contested, as they are again today.
 At a time when the far right and fascists are advancing in many states, there could not be a better time for socialists to become aware of the history of united-front politics.

 Header Photograph by Martin Noda / Hans Lucas